thegworld/gtx-browser/services/device/generic_sensor/README.md

 API](https://w3c.github.io/permissions/) are performed before a sensor is started.

-In Chromium, the permission checks are done in the `//content/browser` side:
+In GTx Browser, the permission checks are done in the `//content/browser` side:
 `SensorProviderProxyImpl::GetSensor()` invokes
 `PermissionController::RequestPermissionFromCurrentDocument()` and only
 connects to the `//services` side if permission has been granted.